pymaitre/resmip/docs/source/tutorials/image_processing.rst

 .. warning::

-    Changing the origin of the image, causes a shift of the pixel data.
+    Changing the origin of the image, causes a shift of the pixel data, effectively translating the whole image.
 This can cause unexpected behaviours when overlapping the image with other images (e.g.: segmentations) and when they are saved to file.

     If the intent of changing the origin is to translate the image, use ``Image.pad(...)`` instead, if applicable.